Telemetry

 Telemetry Features

-Telemetry is a complete performance visualization system designed to help your entire team understand and optimize your game.
-Instead of just focusing on the low level aspects of a single frame or even scope of execution, Telemetry shows you everything that's going on, over the duration of your game, so that you can fix intermittent performance problems (hitches and spikes).
-Get the whole team involved -- optimization isn't just for programmers anymore!
-Graph in-game variables and see how they correspond to performance -- now when there's a spike in frame time your artists and designers can look at in-game variables and see what may have triggered performance problems.
+Telemetry is a complete performance visualization system designed to help your entire team understand and optimize your software.
+Instead of just focusing on the low level aspects of a single frame or even scope of execution, Telemetry shows you everything that's going on, over the duration of the lifetime of your application, so that you can fix intermittent performance problems (hitches and spikes).
+Get the whole team involved—optimization isn't just for programmers anymore!
+Graph data and see how it corresponds to performance—now when there's a spike in frame time your content authors can look at the plots and see what may have triggered performance problems.

 Profile to a Local Machine or Network Server

-Telemetry uses a client-server architecture -- data is sent from your game to a server that is responsible for storing and processing the profile data.
+Telemetry uses a client-server architecture—your program sends data to a server that is responsible for storing and processing the profile data.
 Of course, that server can be run on your own machine, but it can also be run on a separate machine depending on your needs.

 How it Works